It’s a seller’s market in King County as inventory tightens in ‘November surprise’

 There were more buyers chasing fewer homes for sale than any any time since May 2018.

-“Just when I thought we had started a ‘new normal’ that equalized things a bit for buyers, we’ve had a ‘November Surprise,'” said Mike Grady, president of Coldwell Banker Bain, in a statement.
+“Just when I thought we had started a ‘new normal’ that equalized things a bit for buyers, we’ve had a ‘November surprise,'” said Mike Grady, president of Coldwell Banker Bain, in a statement.
 “Perhaps it’s an aberration, but perhaps not.”

 To a certain extent, that’s not a surprise: Inventory tends to shrink towards the winter.
 But there were also fewer new listings this November than the same month the three previous years — even during the height of the Seattle-area housing market boom.